BurntSushi/xsv/docs/LOVE_LETTER.md

 ## 2. CSV is a collective idea

 No one owns CSV.
-It has no real specification (yes I know about the controversial ex-post [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180)), just a set of rules everyone kinda agree to respect implicitly.
+It has no real specification (yes, I know about the controversial ex-post [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180)), just a set of rules everyone kinda agrees to respect implicitly.
 It is, and will forever remain, an open and free collective idea.

 ## 3. CSV is text